Our privacy notice

 To learn more about how and when our staff access your information, you can read this article.

-Protecting our clients’ privacy.
+Protecting our client’s privacy

-Learn more about how we protect sensitive claims.
+Learn more about how we protect sensitive claims

 We recognise that ACC supports many people across New Zealand, and some people we support may know members of our staff.
 To ensure we are fair and accountable, our Code of Conduct has rules to manage conflicts of interest like this when they arise.

 Miro has had an injury that they feel ashamed of.
-Their relative, Kerry, works at ACC and Miro is worried that their whānau will find out about the claim.
-Kerry works in human resources, so is not able to see anyone’s injury information.
+Their relative, Kerry, works at ACC and Miro is worried that they will find out about the claim.
+Kerry works in human resources.
+They cannot see anyone’s injury information.
 Kerry isn’t given access to the systems that hold this information because they don’t need it to do their job.

 When your information is no longer required, we dispose of it securely.

 You can also ask us to delete your information at any time.
-If you ask us to delete information we are legally required to keep, we may need to refuse your request.
+If you ask us to delete information, we are legally required to keep, we may need to refuse your request.
 However, you can expect us to work with you where practicable to minimise the information we hold.
-For example, we may be able to remove irrelevant information that isn’t needed to manage your claim.
+For example, we may be able to remove information that isn’t needed to manage your claim.

 From time to time, we may receive information that is not relevant to our work.
 Where reasonably practicable and legally permissible, we will return or destroy this information.